chrede88/qubtTemplate/README.md

 git clone https://github.com/<username>/<reponame>
 ```
 5) Change the module name to match your github repo in `go.mod`.
-6) Modify `config/_default/hugo.yaml` and `config/_default/params.yaml` according to the Configuration below.
+6) Modify `config/_default/hugo.yaml`, `config/_default/params.yaml` and `config/_default/menus.yaml` according to the configuration below.
+7) Add your blog posts to `content/blog/`.
+See example posts for reference.
+8) Modify `content/about.md` so it matches your preferences.
+9) All images are stored in the `assets/` folder.
+You can group in subfolders if you like.
-7) In a terminal/commandline, move to the newly created folder using `cd`.
+10) In a terminal/commandline window, move to the newly created folder using `cd`.
-8) Build a local version of your site by executing `hugo server`.
-You can see the site by navigating to `http://localhost:1313/<YourRepoName>`  (actual URL will be outputted in the CLI) in a browser.
+11) Build a local version of your site by executing `hugo server`.
+You can see the site by navigating to `localhost:1313` (actual URL will be outputted in the CLI) in a browser.
-9) Add a new image to the `assets/` folder, using the same name as you specified in `params.yaml`.
-10) Add a new `icon.png` file to update the favicon.
+12) Add a new `icon.png` file to update the favicon.
 The png file should be 512px by 512px in size.

 ---